ToprakKamburoglu/Cinema-Center-Management-System/README.md

-## 🎬 Cinema Center Management System
+## 🎬 Cinema Center Management System - Aflix

 A comprehensive cinema management application built with **Java**, **JavaFX**, and **MySQL**.
 This system provides role-based access control for three types of users: Admin, Manager, and Cashier, each with specific functionalities to manage cinema operations efficiently.